ntdkhiem/MassEnergize-Documentation/docs/guides/understand-host-names.md

 1. **Local**: This is where developers will spend most of the time making changes, fixing bugs, and adding new features.

+2. **Dev**: Similar to local but instead of running database and API locally, they are available on the cloud.

-2. **Canary** (aka staging): This is a replica of the production site where new changes are being tested before pushing to production.
+3. **Canary** (aka staging): This is a replica of the production site where new changes are being tested before pushing to production.

-3. **Production**: This is an actual version that users and admins will see.
+4. **Production**: This is an actual version that users and admins will see.

 :::note
 There is an extra stage called **Dev** but there is no used to it for the moment.